Wegovy vs Mounjaro

 For patients without T2D who are choosing between Wegovy and Mounjaro specifically, note that Mounjaro's obesity data comes from SURMOUNT trials under the Zepbound brand — the Mounjaro label is for T2D.
 Your prescriber can prescribe Mounjaro off-label for weight loss, but Zepbound is the indicated brand for that purpose.

-Wegovy vs Mounjaro: Common Questions
+Wegovy vs Mounjaro: Frequently Asked Questions

 Yes, by trial data.
 Tirzepatide 15 mg (Mounjaro/Zepbound) achieved ~20.9% body weight loss in SURMOUNT-1 vs ~14.9% for semaglutide 2.4 mg (Wegovy) in STEP-1.
 The 2025 SURMOUNT-5 direct head-to-head confirmed tirzepatide's superiority.